futurearchitecture/ArchVault/Data/Example - User Stories to Code.md

-GPT Prompt: identify the user stories from ![[Requirement - User Registration]]
+GPT Prompt: identify the user stories from ![[Project eCommerce - Requirement - User Registration]]

 As an unregistered user, I want to register for a new account so that I can access the website's features.